10:36 PM

 PFFD.
 It the grand scheme of things...it's probably not that big of a deal, but, in my little corner of the world, it's something we know well.
 PFFD stands for Proximal Femoral Focal Deficiency.
 Or, I like to refer to this as "Stumpy McStumperson".

-crazy when Tyler takes off his leg to go swimming?"
+Let's go back a little ways.
+Not very long ago I ran across this boy that I thought seemed pretty cute, cool, arrogant, whatever you may call him.
+I really liked him and I wanted to get to know him better until my friend Weslie said, "isn't it crazy when Tyler takes off his leg to go swimming?"
 Well, imagine my surprise to hear the words "Tyler" and "TAKE OFF HIS LEG" used in the same sentence?!?!
 What could she POSSIBLY be talking about?
 After learning about his physical disability, I thought I would just call it quits.
 I didn't know him that well, we hadn't been out on a date yet, it would be easy for me to make a clean break, or, so I thought.
 At that point in my life, I honestly thought I was too shallow to date someone with a physical disability.
 I suppose I was just trying to see me for who I thought I really was, not someone I wanted to be.
 Nonetheless, I quieted my inner voice and decided to give Tyler a chance--and look where we are now...just a couple years later and we are happier now than we have ever been.

 No one really knows what causes this birth defect; all we know is that it is environmental, meaning it is something that the mother has been exposed to during her pregnancy.
 I think, because he is my husband, that I sometimes take for granted the life he lives.
 I treat him just like I would anybody else in the world, but I sometimes forget that he is not anybody else in the world.
 Every time he wants to relax he has to take off his prosthesis, but if he wants to get up to get a drink, he has to put it back on.
 It malfunctions sometimes and currently is not working correctly which sometimes makes him a little anxious, as it should.

-A LOT, I am his toughest critic ALL THE TIME, but I love him more than anyone in this world ever could.
+I guess the reason why I am talking about this is to say that my husband is a pretty amazing guy.
+I make fun of him A LOT, I am his toughest critic ALL THE TIME, but I love him more than anyone in this world ever could.
 He has done more in his 25 years than most will ever do in a lifetime.
 He has seen and photographed more of the world that I could ever imagine seeing.
 He is truly an amazing man that I am proud to be married to...most of the time, JUST KIDDING!!!

-REAL reason I am posting this is to tell you why he is so amazing...The other day, my students were reading a story about a little girl with CP (Cerebral Palsy).
+ANYWAY-- the REAL reason I am posting this is to tell you why he is so amazing...The other day, my students were reading a story about a little girl with CP (Cerebral Palsy).
 Our "essential question" for the week was; How do people with physical disabilities adapt to everyday life?
 Well, who better to talk about this than my husband?!?!?
 So, my husband came into my classroom full of starry-eyed young women to tell them what life is like without a leg.
 My girls had the BEST questions and thoughtful responses, one even asked if not having a leg ever made him want to cry...and I could answer that one, sometimes I want to cry.
 Sometimes he wants to cry.
 Sometimes, but only sometimes.

 I wouldn't change one single thing about my husband.
-He is my
+He is my love, my best friend, but most of all, my hero.

-I must admit-- I am already feeling a tad neglectful on my resolution to post more on my blog.
-It seems as though I began reading Nate's blog I have been neglecting mine because I am simply concerned with what is going on with Tricia and Gwyneth.
+Nate's blog I have been neglecting mine because I am simply concerned with what is going on with Tricia and Gwyneth.
 So- if you have not read thier amazing journey through these past few months you must take an hour and a box of kleenex to make it through his beautiful writing.

 So, in my haste I suppose I have not told everyone about the home we are preparing to close on shortly.
 We found this great little home in a neighborhood that we both like, with a great elementary school in walking distance, 4 bedrooms and 2 bathrooms....and Tyler's favorite part-- the 1/2 of the basement that is unfinished that will soon become his workshop and my "laundry/craft spot"!!!
 We are SO looking forward to moving, but I am still a little nervous about planning a move becuase there are still many things that could fall through on either end of the sale.
 We are hoping for the best and I will keep you posted on whatever new developments come around.